How To Fix The Fatal Mistake That's Losing You Retail Customers

 You’ll be beige.
 Not nice.
 Not bad.
 Just beige, drab, uninspired, predictable, and boring.

-If we’ve learned anything in recent years, it’s that people are looking for bold, for stand out, for something that disrupts the status quo.
+If we’ve learned anything in recent years, it’s that people are looking for boldness, for something that stands out, for something that disrupts the status quo.

-You can get that from hiring employees who are individuals.
-Who have a viewpoint.
-Who aren’t all just like you.
+You can get that from hiring employees who are individuals, who have viewpoints, and who aren’t all just like you.

 Hard Rock Cafe prides itself that its employees are like the land of misfit toys.
 They are all unique and different.